ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 as 2 out of 149.
 The group is aiming at producing an electric vehicle for Formula Student-UK 2015.

-_Recruitment Cracker:_ Some knowledge of car parts and interest in cars will do the trick.
+_Recruitment Cracker:_ Some knowledge of car parts and interests in Cars will do the trick.
 If you are in Mech.
 Engg., then surely this group will be your extended family.

 _Downside:_ A lot of books are required to be read, which becomes quite difficult if you have